ldstep/ldstephensnet/content/notes.md

 ---

+January 10, 2026, at 4:05:52 PM

+**Render Migration**
+- ldstephens.net moved from Netlify → Vercel → Render due to Netlify’s credit-based free plan.
+- Chose Render for predictable pricing, static-first hosting, and fewer surprises.

+*Redirects*
+- All redirects defined in `render.yaml`.

+*Bots & Crawlers*
+- `robots.txt` works normally on Render as a static file.

+*Verification*
+- Confirmed redirects for 2017 and 2018 posts.
+- Redirect behavior validated for all posts and RSS.

+*Result*
+- Site is live on Render.
+- Redirects and RSS preserved.
+- Migration complete.

+---

 January 8, 2026, at 10:50:06 AM

 Lately, I’ve noticed something about how and where I write.
 When I sit down to write on my MacBook Pro, I often miss keys or lose my place on the keyboard.
 I chalk that up to having short fingers.
 Some keys just aren’t comfortable to reach.